 Having an alternate purpose for things in the fridge is what I call Plan B, and I teach this concept in-depth in my course Grocery Budget Bootcamp.

-My original recipe for tomato basil soup is super easy.
+My tomato soup recipe is super easy.
 Canned tomatoes, homemade chicken stock, fresh or dried basil, and cream all blended up inside the pot with the oh-so-handy immersion blender until it’s ultra-smooth and delicious.
 One pot to clean and you’re done.

 Paired with a grilled cheese sandwich on whole-wheat bread and it’s one of my favorite childhood staple meals, only made with real food.